Funding Your Event

-While student organizers are in the process of registering an event and identifying potential locations, it is also recommended that the students begin the funding process.
-Once a group has a fairly detailed budget for the proposed event, they should approach funding sources to request financial support.
-The most common financial supporter of student organization events is the dean’s office and the USG Projects Board.
-However, a number of funding sources may be available depending on the scope of your event and the co-sponsorships you have established.
-Please review the following options for the most common sources of student group funding:
+We recommend beginning the funding process as early as possible when planning an event.
+Once your group has a detailed budget for the proposed event, you should begin approaching funding sources to request financial support.
+The two most common financial supporters of student organizations are ODUS and the USG Projects Board.
+However, a number of other funding sources may be available to you, depending upon the scope of your event.
+Please review the options below for more information on student group funding.